jaredLunde/render-props/packages/events/README.md

 # Events
-A state container which provides a simple interface for managing event listeners in its children.
+A state container which provides an interface for managing event listeners in its children.
 This component will automatically garbage collect all of its registered listeners on unmount.